Bangla Pokkho: Criticisms

 A political controversy had erupted over a video in which a group of men are purportedly seen assaulting and abusing two job aspirants from Bihar in Siliguri town of West Bengal.The video, which was on social media, showed two youths from Bihar, said to be appearing for recruitment in the central para military forces, being heckled by a group of people and questioned about their domicile.
 The accused shouted at them, searched their documents and made them do squats holding their ears.

 “A video was in circulation on social media where two persons claiming them as IB officers were seen assaulting and abusing two other persons in Siliguri.
 Those two persons have been identified, their claim of being the IB officers is fake and they have been arrested,” the Siliguri Police Commissionerate had posted on X on Thursday (September 26, 2024).The two accused, Rajat Bhattacharya and Giridhari Roy, were produced before a court in Siliguri on Friday and remanded to two days of police custody.
 While being produced in a court, Mr. Bhattacharya remained unfazed and said that people from other states cannot appear in recruitment drives in West Bengal.

 According to some reports, the accused are associated with Bangla Pokkho, a group that claims to promote “Bengali nationalism” and “protect Bengali culture”.
 Over the past few years, the issue of ‘Bahirgata’ (outsiders) has dominated the State politics and was at the centre of discourse during the 2021 Assembly polls.

+Bangla Pokkho has been increasingly accused of exhibiting political bias, particularly in favor of the Trinamool Congress, which has raised concerns about its impartiality and influence on public opinion.

+On 12 May 2026, Bangla Pokkho’s founder, Garga Chatterjee, was arrested by the Kolkata Police.